zieren/eltern-emailer/text.md

 ### Sending Messages to Teachers (Eltern-Portal Only)

 Eltern-Emailer can receive emails from you and forward them to teachers via the website.
-This requires a dedicated email account accessible via IMAP (see [`imap`](#_imap) above).
+This requires a dedicated email account accessible via IMAP (see [`imap`](#_imap) above) using basic auth, i.e. username/password.
+OAuth, which most providers require these days, is not supported.
 The provider needs to support [subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing), i.e. `username+tag@example.com`.
-Outlook web mail is known to work.
+[Zoho Mail](http://zoho.com) is known to work.

 The website may limit the size of individual messages you send to teachers.
 If your email exceeds the limit, Eltern-Emailer automatically splits it up.
 The size limit is configurable (see `elternportal.messageSizeLimit` in [Configuration](#_configuration)) because it may vary between schools/installations.
 The default is 512 characters.
 <a id="_protection-against-abuse"></a>